gnois/losty/README.md

 }
 ```

-3. Start nginx with prefix as proj/ folder
+Start nginx with prefix as proj/ folder
 ```
  > nginx -p proj/ -c nginx.conf
 ```

+That's it.

 Guide
 -------
-As seen from the Quickstart, Losty matches HTTP requests to user defined routes, which associates one or more handler functions that can process the request.
+As seen from the Quickstart, Losty matches HTTP requests to user defined routes, which associates one or more handler functions that process the request.

 Handler
 ---------
 A handler function takes a request (q) and a response (r) table, and optionally more arguments.

-When a route is matched with the request URL, Losty dispatcher invokes the first handler, which may call the next handler with q.next() passing more arguments, as `y` in the above example, or return a response body directly.

 Here is a handler for http POST, PUT or DELETE request:
 ```